-On Friday we discussed how to counteract the negativity and fear that threatens to consume us by tapping into the beauty around you.
+In our previous post, we discussed how to counteract the negativity and fear that threatens to consume us by tapping into the beauty around you.
 You may not remember, but beauty was part of a three-part list, along with hope and opportunity.

 If you’ve had even one “emo” moment in your life, you’ve probably had this two-part thought: